dswann101164/azure-noob-blog/posts/2025-10-28-migrating-my-avd-win10-to-win11-512gb.md

 - Teams (VDI-optimized version)
 - Visio (requires specific licensing)

-These can't be easily scripted due to licensing activation requirements at Synovus.
+These can't be easily scripted due to licensing activation requirements in our environment.

 ## The Authentication Puzzle